repetere/jsonm/README.md

 ### Declarative

 The JSONM UMD comes with batteries included so you can use JSONM in the browser without transpilers or any additional setup/configuration.
 The JSONM UMD is ideal for JAMstack Applications.

+### Intention

+The idea behind JSONM is to enable rapid model development, and extremely complicated model development.
+JSONM attempts to automate the data pre-processing and feature engineering needed for most modeling tasks.

+Data Scientists who are more comfortable finely tuning hyperparameters and controlling pre-processing, scaling and normalization of datasets can also configure JSONM to meet specific model requirements.
 ## Installation

 ```sh